yohyamamoto/FLOSIC_compliation/README.md

 ### Windows 10&11

 Install `Windows Subsystem for Linux` (WSL) from Microsoft store if it is not already there.
 Here, we use `Fedora WSL`.
 After downloading Windows Subsystem for Linux and Fedora WSL from Miscrosoft store, you will find Fedora icon in the start menu.
+WSL essentailly provides a Linux environment in Windows.
 Now follow the Linux instruction.

 Further reading: https://learn.microsoft.com/en-us/windows/wsl/install